slawascichy/docker-openldap-proxy/README.md

 #### 6.4.3.
 Repository Configuration Issues in IBM WebSphere

 * **Federated Repository Configuration**: When adding a federated repository, specifying the root tree DN as the "Unique distinguished name of the base (or parent) entry in federated repositories" e.g. the value `dc=scisoftware,dc=pl` (container parameter `LDAP_BASED_OLC_SUFFIX`) may result in the error message: **Error CWWIM5018E The distinguished name [dc=scisoftware,dc=pl] of the base entry in the repository is invalid.
 Root cause: [LDAP: error code 32 - Unable to select valid candidates].**
-* **Solution**: We'll solve the problem by first adding a repository pointing to the tree of one of the proxy connections, e.g. `ou=pluton,dc=scisoftware,dc=pl`, and then editing the `wimconfig.xml` configuration file located in the deployment environment's configuration directory (e.g., the `DmgrProfile` profile).
+* **Solution**: We'll solve the problem by first adding a repository pointing to the tree of one of the proxy connections, e.g. `ou=pluton,dc=scisoftware,dc=pl`, and then editing the `wimconfig.xml` configuration file located in the deployment environment's configuration directory (e.g. the `DmgrProfile` profile).
 Example file path and location: `/opt/IBM/BAW/20.0.0.1/profiles/DmgrProfile/config/cells/PCCell1/wim/config/wimconfig.xml`.
 When changing this, search for the just-configured value `ou=pluton,dc=scisoftware,dc=pl` and replace it with `dc=scisoftware,dc=pl`.
 Steps to follow:
   * After adding the federated repository via the web console, **stop** the WebSphere servers.
   * Edit the `wimconfig.xml` file located in the deployment environment's configuration directory, for example, using the `vim` application with the command `vim /opt/IBM/BAW/20.0.0.1/profiles/DmgrProfile/config/cells/PCCell1/wim/config/wimconfig.xml`:
     * Find and **replace** `<config:baseEntries name="ou=pluton,dc=scisoftware,dc=pl" nameInRepository="ou=pluton,dc=scisoftware,dc=pl"/>` with `<config:baseEntries name="dc=scisoftware,dc=pl" nameInRepository="dc=scisoftware,dc=pl"/>`